 - What are the four characteristics of the main character that you came up with?

 - What questions would you like to ask about the main character and those characteristics?

 - When you read the four characteristics I wrote about me and the questions about those characteristics, how might my character be interesting to learn more about?

-- What four characteristics would you say describe you or what others have described about you?
+- What four characteristics would you say describe you or what others have described you?

-- What questions do you have for you around your four characteristics?
+- What questions do you have for yourself about your four characteristics?